mkumm/mkumm_blog/content/now/index.md

 I am having a blast creating music on [Ableton](https://www.ableton.com/), I just wish I had more time to create.
 I also rely on tools from [Rogue Amoeba](https://rogueamoeba.com/), especially [loopback](https://rogueamoeba.com/loopback/).

+## (Physical) Things I Am Enjoying

+- Writing with my incredibly affordable [Pilot Fountain Pen](https://www.jetpens.com/Pilot-Metropolitan-Fountain-Pen-Black-Plain-Fine-Nib/pd/12075) and my [Bullet Journal](https://www.jetpens.com/Leuchtturm1917-Bullet-Journal-2nd-Edition-Medium-A5-Dark-Blue-Dotted/pd/36141).
+- Quite possibly my favorite coffees on the planet are from [Kelleran](https://kellerancoffee.pl/).
+Apologies for those not in Krakow.
+- I can't believe how much I love my [MacBook Air (M3)](https://www.apple.com/macbook-air/) - so light, great battery and performance.
+The perfect grab and go laptop.

 ## Currently Studying/Reading

+### FrontendMasters

+Replacing YouTube time with [FrontendMasters](https://frontendmasters.com/) has helped me reset my passion for learning all things code related.

 ### Strange Loops

 I am working through [I Am A Strange Loop](https://www.amazon.com/Am-Strange-Loop-Douglas-Hofstadter-ebook/dp/B004PYDBS0/) with a couple of friends.
 I got through about 1/2 the book about 10 years ago and have been meaning to read it through for a while.
-I am really looking forward to the converations that will come from reading this book with some friends.
+I am really looking forward to the conversations that will come from reading this book with some friends.

 ### Compilers